thinktecture/relayserver/docs/glossary.md

 A _Response_ always corresponds to a [Request](#request).
 When the [Request](#request) was executed by the [Target](#target), the [Connector](#connector) will receive the _Response_ and send it back to the [RelayServer](#relayserver) to be passed back to the [Client](#client).

-## S

-### Statistics API

-The _Statistics API_ is a service that you can host publicly alongside the [RelayServer](#relayserver) or only on your private network.
-The _Statistics API_ will provide you with statistical data about the whole system, i.e. how many [Requests](#request) have been handled in what time frame, for what [Tenant](#tenant) these were handled, how many bytes were transferred, how many [Connectors](#connector) are connected and a lot of more data.

-In RelayServer v2, similar endpoints were an integral part of the RelayServer host process.

 ## T